ashoknaidug/4103-102-OpSys-Gedela/assignments/Test_One_Addon.md

   A process will be Preempted if the period has ended even though it is  not finished .
 CPU will finish the unfinished process later.
 ####4.
 What is swapping and what is its purpose?
   Swapping is a technique for memory/process management used by the operating system for increasing the utilization of the resources and to accommodate more processes.
-  When ever a new process is ready to be loaded in to memory and if no partition is free then the process of swapping between main memory and secondary storage is done this is called swappig.
+  ...When ever a new process is ready to be loaded in to memory and if no partition is free then the process of swapping between main memory and secondary storage is done this is called swappig....

 ####5.
 Why does Figure 3.9b have two blocked states?
   To accommodate the two different combinations we need two blocked states and two suspended states.
 They are: